 The Premier League was set up on 20 February 1992, breaking away from Division One to change the history of football.
-Since then, popularity of the game worldwide has grown substantially and the money pumped into the sport has increased no end.
+Since then, the popularity of the game worldwide has grown substantially and the money pumped into the sport has increased no end.

 What is the most-watched sporting competition in the world, the Premier League has left us with unlimited entertainment, controversy and talking points over the past quarter-of-a-decade and here are the 25 most iconic moments it has produced: